defano/wyldcard/README.md

 ```
 on mouseUp
-  answer "Hello World" with "Why, thank you"
+  answer "Hello World" with "Why, thank you."
 end mouseUp
 ```

 In this example, when the user clicks the button containing this script the action of the mouse button being released over the part causes HyperCard to send the message `mouseUp` to the button.
-Upon receipt of this message, the button executes its `mouseUp` handler (which, in this example, this generates a "hello world" dialog box).
+Upon receipt of this message, the button executes its `mouseUp` handler (which, in turn, generates a "hello world" dialog box).

-This HyperCard implementation automatically sends the following event messages:
+In addition to `mouseUp`, HyperTalk Java automatically sends the following messages to parts:

  Event Message      | Description
 --------------------|-----------------------------------------------------------------------------